Namibia Visa and Passport Requirements

-Travelling with minors: Parents travelling with children under the age of 18 will need to supply an unabridged birth certificate showing the details of both parents.
-If the child is flying with one parent only, a parental legalised consent affadavit signed by the absent parent will also need to be produced.
+Parents travelling with children under 18 must show the original or certified copy of the unabridged birth certificate showing the details of both parents.
+If the child is travelling with one parent only, then a parental legalised consent affidavit signed by the absent parent is required.

-1. Nationals of Bulgaria, Croatia, Cyprus, Czech Republic, Estonia, Greece, Hungary, Latvia, Lithuania, Malta, Poland, Romania, Slovakia and Slovenia, who do require a visa.
+Note *1: Not all EU nationals are exempted from visa requirements when travelling to Namibia.
+Nationals of Bulgaria, Croatia, Cyprus, Czech Republic, Estonia, Greece, Hungary, Latvia, Lithuania, Malta, Poland, Romania, Slovakia and Slovenia require a visa to visit Namibia.

 Types and Cost

-Valid for up to three months, for stays of up to three months from the date of entry.
+Usually for stays of up to 90 days from the date of entry.